Krithik1/Platform-Navigator/README.md

 # Platform Navigator

-A data storage finder made in Vanilla HTML, CSS and JavaScript.
+A Platform Navigator made in Vanilla HTML, CSS and JavaScript.

 ## How to edit for your Use Case?